AmasisBey24/osticket-prereqs/README.md

 </p>

-✅Congratz!
+✅ Congratz!
 You have installed osTicket successfully!